bansakai/ZERO/README.md

 7. Now, open `ZEROMOD.7z` using 7-Zip and move all included files in place of the ones you deleted.
 It should look like the structure below:<br><br><img src="https://gitfront.io/r/bansakai/em1m9ZL7VfDC/ZERO/raw/Resources/Structure.png" width="500" /><br><br>
 8. Start `Launch EFT ZERO.bat`
 9. From here, ensure you've downloaded and installed the Latest Update.
 If not applicable, continue below.
-10. Enter the name that you use in the Discord exactly, click `Register`
+10. Enter your Discord name exactly how it is written in Syncade, then click `Register`
 11. If you get a message saying `User Doesn't Exist...` you entered the wrong name.
 If so, click `No` and ping me on Discord for your login.
 12. Once you're logged in, click the Settings icon, then `Clear Cache` at the top.
 13. In Settings under `Game Path` - choose the SPT folder where you installed everything.